-A new path to health care: Health insurance for Alaska Native people
+A New Path to Health Care for Alaska Native people

 Many American Indian and Alaska Native people now qualify for health insurance through Medicaid, Denali KidCare and the new Health Insurance Marketplace.
 You may be wondering if you should sign up for the Marketplace.
 The answer is yes, because with health insurance you can help expand access to care and treatments at our Tribal health care facilities.